A Resource for Employers

 The U.S. Vacation Deficit

-Another study found that 658 million days went unused in 2015.
-Of those, 222 million days were lost — days that cannot be rolled over paid out, or banked for any other benefit.4
+Another study found that 768 Million U.S. vacation days went unused in 2018.
+Of those days, 236 million days could not be rolled over, paid out, or banked for any other benefit.

 Unused vacation days compound stress, taking a toll on workers’ well-being and the well-being of their families.
 In addition, unused vacation time can reduce productivity and innovation at work.